3. Screening ages and frequencies

 Healthcare question

-Should triennial mammography screening vs. biennial mammography screening be used for early detection of breast cancer in women aged 50 to 69?
+Should organised mammography screening vs. no mammography screening be used for early detection of breast cancer in women aged 50 to 69?

 Recommendation

-For asymptomatic women aged 50 to 69 with an average risk of breast cancer, the ECIBC's Guidelines Development Group (GDG) suggests biennial mammography screening over triennial mammography screening, in the context of an organised population-based screening programme
+For asymptomatic women aged 50 to 69 with an average risk of breast cancer, the ECIBC's Guidelines Development Group (GDG) recommends mammography screening over no mammography screening, in the context of an organised population-based screening programme.

 Recommendation strength